 You can save a bunch of precious wardrobe space with a DIY coat rack.
 You can make it from some simple wood offcuts, so it won’t cost more than a few dollars and the cost of some screws or nails.
 If you like, you can decorate it to your taste.
+Here you can get pretty creative, I’ve witnessed DIY coat racks made of drift wood surrounded by beach shells, iron welds or molded pieces to create a steam punk look, and even ones made out of spare change. (careful, these get pretty heavy) These sit-down projects actually turn out to be quite fun and have much more personality than anything I’ve ever purchased.
+You remember those blood, sweat, and tears you put into that DIY coat rack.
+Well, maybe not blood or tears, that’s a little extreme, but you get my point, right?

 Oh, washi tape.
-The hero of every DIY dorm tip, used for everything from decorating ceiling fan blades to stool legs.
+The hero of every DIY dorm tip, easily used for everything from decorating ceiling fan blades to stool legs.
 What list would be complete without it?

 Washi tape wallpaper is that perfect blend of easy and effective.
 You can make big, bold statements with color and pattern using washi tape on your wall: all you need is time and a little effort.
 And maybe some string to guide out where the tape is gonna go.

-There are two schools of thought on washi tape.
+There are two schools of thought on the tape.
 One is that it’s great for geometric, colorful patterns.
 And it is.
 But you can also use it for sort of ‘drawing’, too, if you like.
 Whatever means most to you.

 Picture collages are a super way to personalize your own little space, and you can make them however you like.
 Just pick out whatever pictures you want to look at in the morning when you wake up, and in the evening when you go to sleep, and pin them up above your bed.
+Placing together picture collages makes an easily entertaining experience and helps bring blank walls to life.

 But to take things a step further, string them together- with string.
 You can hang them in a sweet geometric display, or hang them in garlands.
 You can use pins, or you can use clips.
 The important thing is to avoid picking any embarrassing photos.
+Creating picture collages and using contrasting paint colors behind the wall can really make a room pop, especially if you’re using an accent wall.

 String art is another neat way of making something cool on a limited budget.
 Basically, you ‘draw’ the outline of something- anything- using string.
 But you do it by wrapping the string and pulling it tight around pins.
 If you’ve somehow never encountered string art before, just check out Pinterest.
 It’s basically what Pinterest is all about.